 - an almost exclusive focus on what goes ‘wrong.’

-Attwood & Garnett Events are presenting Behaviour and Emotion Management for Children and Adolescents with Autism on 11th June, 2021.
-This live webcast will explore and explain signs and triggers of anxiety, why autistic children experience intense emotions, especially anxiety, and strategies for emotion expression and regulation that can be used at home and school.
+Attwood & Garnett Events present Behaviour and Emotion Management for Children and Adolescents with Autism.
+This online training webcast will explore and explain signs and triggers of anxiety, why autistic children experience intense emotions, especially anxiety, and strategies for emotion expression and regulation that can be used at home and school.